“AV-Preeminent” Rated Lawyer by Martindale-Hubbell & Personal Injury Lawyer for over 35 Years

 There are a few reasons why some injuries don’t appear immediately after an accident, primarily adrenaline.
 The adrenaline the body produces after a traumatic event can lead to delayed symptoms, like after a car crash, because it masks pain.

-Also, some injuries may not be readily apparent because of the type of injury.
+Also, some symptoms after a car accident may not be readily apparent because of the type of injury.
 Soft tissue injuries can take time to appear because conditions like sprains, strains, and bruises often develop gradually as inflammation sets in.

 Similarly, internal injuries are hidden, and damage to the organs, muscles, or blood vessels may not cause noticeable pain at first.
 In that same vein, symptoms of a brain injury can be subtle, almost imperceptible at first, but can worsen over time.